stanislav741/stanislav741/README.md

-Various homework and pet projects. <br>
+This is a storage for various homework and pet projects. <br>
 🇬🇧 / 🇩🇪 / 🇷🇺

 <!--